790.06 License to carry concealed weapon or firearm.—

 (d) A conspicuous warning that the application is executed under oath and that a false answer to any question, or the submission of any false document by the applicant, subjects the applicant to criminal prosecution under s.
 837.06;

-(e) A statement that the applicant desires a concealed weapon or firearms license as a means of lawful self-defense.
+(e) A statement that the applicant desires a concealed weapon or firearms license as a means of lawful self-defense; and

 (5) The applicant shall submit to the Department of Agriculture and Consumer Services or an approved tax collector pursuant to s.
 790.0625:

 (a) A completed application as described in subsection (4).

-(b) A nonrefundable license fee of up to $70 if he or she has not previously been issued a statewide license or of up to $60 for renewal of a statewide license.
+(b) A nonrefundable license fee of up to $60 if he or she has not previously been issued a statewide license or of up to $50 for renewal of a statewide license.
 The cost of processing fingerprints as required in paragraph (c) shall be borne by the applicant.
-However, an individual holding an active certification from the Criminal Justice Standards and Training Commission as a law enforcement officer,correctional officer, or correctional probation officer as defined in s.
+However, an individual holding an active certification from the Criminal Justice Standards and Training Commission as a law enforcement officer, correctional officer, or correctional probation officer as defined in s.
 943.10(1), (2), (3), (6), (7), (8), or (9) is exempt from the licensing requirements of this section.
-If such individual wishes to receive a concealed weapons or firearms license, he or she is exempt from the background investigation and all background investigation fees, but must pay the current license fees regularly required to be paid by nonexempt applicants.
+If such individual wishes to receive a concealed weapon or firearm license, he or she is exempt from the background investigation and all background investigation fees but must pay the current license fees regularly required to be paid by nonexempt applicants.
 Further, a law enforcement officer, a correctional officer, or a correctional probation officer as defined in s.
-943.10(1), (2), or (3) is exempt from the required fees and background investigation for a period of 1 year after his or her retirement.
+943.10(1), (2), or (3) is exempt from the required fees and background investigation for 1 year after his or her retirement.

 (c) A full set of fingerprints of the applicant administered by a law enforcement agency or the Division of Licensing of the Department of Agriculture and Consumer Services or an approved tax collector pursuant to s.
-790.0625.
+790.0625 together with any personal identifying information required by federal law to process fingerprints.